cmckeag/FrisbeeAnalysis/README.md

 For an AUDL team, this dataframe typically has between 500-1000 rows.

+#### get.dur(filename)
+Converts raw data into duration data.
+Each row corresponds to a point played.
+The response variable is the duration in seconds of that point.
+The other variables are indicator variables corresponding to which players were on the line for that point.

+The function then writes the resulting dataframe into a csv file located in the /out/ folder.

 #### get.all.players(raw)
 Helper function for `get.points()`.
 Takes as input the raw data, then returns a vector of strings corresponding to every player on the team, in alphabetical order.
 An equivalent list can be extracted from points data by doing `colnames(points.data)[-1]`.